hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 * `name` - (Required) The name of the policy.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group.
 Changing this forces a new resource to be created.

-* `cdn_frontdoor_profile_id` - (Required) The resource ID of the Cdn Frontdoor Profile this Cdn Frontdoor firewall policy will belong to.
-Changing this forces a new resource to be created.

 * `enabled` - (Optional) Is the Cdn Frontdoor firewall policy enabled?
 Defaults to `true`.